Call for applications for two vacant positions for subproject 01 (Motivation to go abroad) and subproject 06 (Social networks)

 All applications have to be completed in English.
 If your certificates and degrees are not awarded in English, please have them translated and provide the original together with the translation.

-As long as you will have finished all your studies by 1 June 2019 you are welcome to apply.
+As long as you will have finished all your studies by 1 July (or 1 August) 2020 you are welcome to apply.
 Please provide an overview of the grades that you have already received and state which ones are missing.
 Furthermore, please point out which estimated final grade you are expected at the time of application and provide official supporting documents for your statements.

 Even if you apply for more than one project (you can apply for up to three projects) two letters of recommendation (for the overall GLOMO project) are sufficient.